HomeStudiosDIY/Frigate/README.md

 #### Guides

 If you want to give you Smart Home some eyes Frigate is what you need.
-This will allow you to locally control all your cameras.
+This will allow you to have locally control all your cameras.
-The link below will take you to all the guides starting with how to install Frigate on Proxmox.
+The links below will take you to all the guides starting with how to install Frigate on Proxmox.
 You will also find more advanced configuration details to help you use Frigate to is full capabilities.

 + #### Coming Soon!!